Way of Life Literature

 We see in Matthew 23:23 that Christ did not rebuke the Pharisees for paying attention to the less weighty things in the law.
 He rebuked them for focusing on the lesser matters to the neglect of the weightier ones.

 The Bible-believing “fundamentalists” that I know do not neglect the weightier matters of the New Testament faith.
-They aim, rather, to follow Paul’s example and to give heed to “the whole counsel of God” (Acts 20:27).
+They aim, rather, to follow Paul’s example by honoring “the whole counsel of God” (Acts 20:27).
 They preach Christ’s virgin birth, blood atonement, resurrection, and ascension.
 They preach justification by grace alone and the Trinity and the personality of the Holy Spirit and the other “weightier” matters of the faith.
 They also preach church discipline (1 Cor.
-5) and the divine restrictions upon the woman’s ministry (1 Tim.
+5), and the divine restrictions upon the woman’s ministry (1 Tim.
 2:12; 1 Cor.
-14:34) and other things that are less weighty.
+14:34), modesty in attire (1 Tim.
+2:9-10), and many other things that are less weighty but clearly taught in Scripture.

-When a Christian today preaches against pop music and Hollywood’s moral filth and calls for modest dress, he is called a Pharisee, but the Bible demands a very strict separation from the world, and this is not Phariseeism; it is New Testament Christianity.
+When a Christian today preaches against filthy entertainment and calls for modest dress, he is called a Pharisee, but the Bible demands a very strict separation from the world, and this is not Phariseeism; it is New Testament Christianity.

 Following are just some of the commandments on this issue, and they are indeed commandments and not suggestions.